ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 ### Create a Content Scheduler block for featured articles

-The next block is the Content Scheduler block that will air articles at predetermined times.
+The next block is the Content Scheduler block that airs articles at predetermined times.

 First, add a configuration that points to the layout.
 Go to `config/packages/ibexa_fieldtype_page.yaml` again and add the following code under `blocks` on the same level as the `contentlist` key: